legdna/drei/README.md

 Follow the on-screen instructions to complete the installation.

-**Note: This project is in the alpha stage, and issues may arise during installation or usage.
+**Note: This project is in the beta stage, and issues may arise during installation or usage.
 Use with caution, and consider backing up important data before running the script.
 Contributions and bug reports are highly appreciated.**